CleanroomMC/cleanroom-website/docs/groovy-script/mods/bloodmagic/tranquility.md

     tranquility(EnumTranquilityType)
     ```

-- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `java.lang.Object`).
+- First validates the builder, returning `null` and outputting errors to the log file if the validation failed, then registers the builder and returns the registered object. (returns `null` or `org.apache.commons.lang3.tuple.Pair<?, WayofTime.bloodmagic.incense.TranquilityStack>`).

     ```groovy:no-line-numbers
     register()